wp-plugins/wp-days-ago/readme.txt

 Plugin URL: [http://www.vegard.net/archives/3781/](http://www.vegard.net/archives/3781/)

 = Support for cache plugins =
-Since version 2.5, wp_days_ago supports cache plugins by making an AJAX call from the client to correctly display the time since a post or page was published.
+Since version 2.5, wp-days-ago supports cache plugins by making an AJAX call from the client to correctly display the time since a post or page was published.

 To achieve this, use the wp_days_ago_ajax function instead of wp_days_ago.
 Please note that the wp_days_ago_ajax function does not support the $texts parameter.
 Other than that, it behaves the same way as the wp_days_ago method.
 Please see below for details.

 If you decide to use the wp_days_ago_ajax function, you should be aware of this: The way WordPress handles AJAX functions is less than efficient and if you have a lot of views on your site you will experience a higher load on the system.
-In future versions of the plugin I plan to write a stand alone AJAX handler that doesn't use the WordPress core for AJAX.
-It's not the recommended way, but currently the recommended way is not good enough for request-intensive plugins like this one.
+Please see the usage documentation for the wp_days_ago_ajax method for details.

 = Usage non-cached sites =
 `<?php wp_days_ago( $mode, $prepend, $append, $texts); ?>`